Angela Scanlon: Career

-In 2017, Scanlon was appointed as a Garnier ambassador, alongside Holly Willoughby and Davina McCall.
-She did not appear as part of the advertising campaign in 2018, leaving Willoughby and McCall to continue to work with the brand.
 From 2018 to 2021, Scanlon hosted her own BBC Radio 2 show on Sunday mornings from 4 to 6am.
 Her final show aired on 25 April 2021.
-She covered for Sara Cox while Cox was covering for Chris Evans on The Radio 2 Breakfast Show in 2018.

 In 2019, Scanlon started presenting for BBC Two Your Home Made Perfect, a home renovation series.
 In 2022, Scanlon appeared on BBC1's The Wheel as a guest expert on redheads.

 In 2023, Scanlon competed on the twenty-first series of Strictly Come Dancing and was partnered with professional dancer Carlos Gu.
 In week 10 she finished in sixth place after performing the Cha-cha-cha to Gloria Gaynor's "I Will Survive".
 The judges verdicts after the dance off saved Layton Williams to dance again in the quarter-finals.
 Head judge Shirley Ballas was alone in voting for Scanlon to remain in the dance competition.
 Scanlon said she was "really gutted" to leave the competition.

 Also in 2023, Scanlon fronted an advertising campaign for Irish postal services provider An Post.

 In April 2024 Scanlon began presenting the 7–10 am shows on Saturdays and Sundays on Virgin Radio UK following the resignation of Graham Norton.

-As of 2024, Scanlon featured in Verisure television advertisements.
+In June 2026, Scanlon returned to BBC Radio 2 to sit in for Sara Cox on the teatime show.

 Personal life

-She has been married to Roy Horgan since 2014; they have two daughters.
-They reside in north London.
+Scanlon met her future husband Roy Horgan in 2010, through friends, while both were in Dublin, she has been married to Horgan since 2014; they have two daughters.
+The family reside in north London.